hisplan/vagrant-spark-zeppelin/README.md

 ===========================

 # 1. Introduction
-Vagrant project to spin up a single node, CentOS 6.4 box with Apache Spark 1.5.1 (pre-built for Apache Hadoop 2.4).
+Vagrant project to spin up a single node Apache Spark 1.6.0 (pre-built for Apache Hadoop 2.6) and Apache Zepplin 0.5.5-incubating.

 # 2. Prerequisites
 1. At least 1GB memory in addition to the memory for your host machine.